Completed Work

 Throughout spring and summer Massachusetts and some surrounding states were discouraging travel and in spring and early summer ordered non-essential businesses to curtail operations or close entirely due to the novel coronavirus outbreak and growing Covid-19 cases.
 This brought some of the work to a standstill.
 Even transporting the boat was delayed.

 Most of my own work involved disassembly of systems that were going to be replaced.
+The original plumbing system was in unusable condition.
 After discovering the water tanks were full of algae and most lines clogged, the water tanks were removed, cleaned and reinstalled and the entire fresh water system removed.
 The electrical system was in similar bad shape and nearly all wiring was removed.
 The engine was disconnected from raw water hoses, fuel lines, and linkages in preparation for removal.

 On January 22 the diesel was removed by Lukas Smith of Diesel Smiths in West Dennis.
 Later the prop shaft and shaft keys were sent to AccuTech in NH.
-It was bent and a replacement has been fabricated.
+It was bent and a replacement was fabricated.
 The prop, a classic Maxprop, was sent to PYI Inc and refurbished.
 The prop was in good shape keeping the refurbishing cost low.
 Two parts, the collar and nut have to be sent to AccuTech so they can cut the key slot, mount the collar, and drill a hole through the nut and shaft for a pin.
-By April this was temporarily at a dead stop due to the non-essential businesses curtailment.
+By April this was temporarily at a dead stop due to the non-essential businesses curtailment related to covid.

 Spring and Summer 2020

 In early May the boat moved to Richardsons Marine for some work.
-The plan was to complete the work outlined in the Fiberglass Work and Painting web page by end of May.
+The plan was to complete work by the end of May.
 This didn't go quickly as Kent got busy with bottom painting and preparing boats for launch, then some emergency repairs.
 The work was gradually completed and the price discounted due to patience.
+The Completed Fiberglass Work web page describes what got done.

 Fall 2020

 This new to me Mariner 36 arrived in my side yard at the end of August.
-The area where she sits on blocks and stands was formerly unpaved driveway and then used to store another boat.
+The area where she was sitting on blocks and stands was formerly unpaved driveway and then used to store another boat.
 The ground is pea gravel packed in stone dust and so more than adequately hard to safely support a 17,000 lb vessel.
-At the time of writing it is now mid-September.

-Kenrick Anthony has been sanding the exterior teak.
+Kenrick Anthony sanded the exterior teak during the summer.
 Kenrick subcontracts to Kent and specializes in woodwork and refinishing, particularly varnish.
-Kenrick also removed the name and hailing port from the transom, though has yet to wet sand and buff so a new name can be applied.
+Kenrick also removed the name and hailing port from the transom and wet sanded and buffed so a new name can be applied.
 Procrastinating on the selection of a new name has to end soon.

-Kenrick has been putting is a few days a week here.
-Most of what I've been doing is in support of Kenrick.
+Kenrick was putting is a few days a week.
+Most of what I was doing during this time was in support of Kenrick.
 A new forward mast support was built to make it possible to move the heavy main mast without a crane and to provide access to the bowsprit.
-Some wood has been removed to be repaired and then refinished.
-The bowsprit wood is currently in the process of being removed but resisting the effort to remove it.
+Some wood was removed to be repaired and then refinished.
+The bowsprit wood was eventually removed with minimal damage.

 2021

-Battery boxes were built in late 2020.
+Battery boxes were built in late 2020 (and painted in spring 2025).
 The bowsprit was disassembled but the wood work not completed.
 A lot of yard work got done in 2021 but not much boat work.
-The Maxprop was reinstalled in 2021 but very little other work was completed.
+The Maxprop was reinstalled in 2021.
+The fresh water pumps were installed and connected to the water tanks.
+Very little other work was completed.

 2022